dynatrace-ace/perform2021-vhot-monaco/box/repo/monaco/exercise-one/Readme.md

 1. Navigate your repo to exercise-one -> projects -> perform -> auto-tag
 2. open the auto-tag.yaml and edit the file
 3. Remove the placeholder
 4. Copy the contents below and paste into the YAML file.
-Commit changes

 ```
 config: